leggetter/leggetter.co.uk/_posts/2021-11-23-my-next-role.md

 ## What I'll Bring

-I hope that [my experience](https://www.linkedin.com/in/leggetter/) speaks for itself, but here are some things that I feel are most relevant to my search for a new role right now.
+I hope that [my experience](https://www.linkedin.com/in/leggetter/), which includes over 20 years of building developer-focused products and engaging with developer communities, speaks for itself.
+But, here are some highlights that I feel are most relevant to my search for a new role right now.

+### Servant Leadership & Team Building

+I enjoy helping others succeed and I've a proven record of seeding, growing, and scaling mult-functional and globally distributed teams.

+My biggest challenge and learning experience was growing a DevRel team of three people to become a Platform & Developer Experience team of forty-two people.
+The team was diverse, collaborative, multi-functional, remote-first and distributed from San Francisco to Singapore, with a multi-million dollar budget and revenue goal.

+The teams were:

+- **Developer Experience**: API standards, documentation, dashboards (inc. signup flow), SDKs and sample code.
+See the [developer.vonage.com](https://developer.nexmo.com).
+- **Developer Education**: Blog posts, streaming, and video content.
+See [learn.vonage.com](https://learn.vonage.com).
+- **Community**: Internal and external developer community engagement.
+See [Vonage OneHack](https://www.nexmo.com/legacy-blog/2018/12/14/onehack-devrel-internal-hackathon-dr) and [Vonage Voyagers](https://developer.vonage.com/voyagers).
+- **End-to-End Experience**: defining, managing, and coordinating the Nexmo and Tokbox to Vonage rebrand and the experience crossing multiple digital assets.

+These teams delivered business value and [won multiple awards](https://www.nexmo.com/legacy-blog/2018/11/28/all-your-devrel-award-belong-to-us-dr) year-on-year.

 ### A Product-First Approach